srobo/team-emails/SR2019/2018-09-27-kickstart-announcement.md

 ---
 to: All Teams
-subject: Announcing kickstart for Student Robotics 2019!
+subject: SR2019 Registration and Kickstart Announcement
 ---

 It's time to announce the long-awaited return of Student Robotics.
 We're pleased to inform you that we will be running a competition this year, culminating in a competition around April 2019.
 As always, we start this competition period with a Kickstart event.
 Here, we will announce the game, and show you how to use the kit.